Arctic circles, domino tilings and square Young tableaux: Alternating sign matrices

 \section{Alternating sign matrices}

-An \bb{alternating sign matrix} (often abbreviated as \bb{ASM)} of order $n$ is an $n\times n$ matrix with entries in $\{0,-1,1\}$ such that in every row and every column, the sum of the entries is $1$ and the non-zero numbers appear with alternating signs.
-See Fig.~\ref{fig-asmexample}(a) for an example.
-Alternating sign matrices were first defined and studied in the early 1980's by David Robbins and Howard Rumsey in connection with their study \cite{robbinsrumsey} of Charles Dodgson's condensation method for computing determinants and of the \bb{$\lambda$-determinant}, a natural generalization of the determinant that arises from the condensation algorithm.
-Later, Robbins, Rumsey and William Mills published several intriguing theorems and conjectures about them \cite{millsrobbinsrumsey}, tying them to the study of plane partitions and leading to many later interesting developments, some of which are described, e.g., in \cite{bressoud, proppmanyfaces}.
+An \textit{alternating sign matrix} (often abbreviated as \textit{ASM}) of order $n$ is an $n\times n$ matrix with entries in $\{0,-1,1\}$ such that in every row and every column, the sum of the entries is $1$, and the nonzero numbers appear with alternating signs.
+See Figure \ref {fig-asmexample}(a) for an example.
+Alternating sign matrices were first defined and studied in the early 1980s by Robbins and Rumsey in connection with their study \cite{robbinsrumsey} of Dodgson's condensation method for computing determinants and of the \textit{$\lambda$-determinant}, a natural generalization of the determinant that arises from the condensation algorithm.
+Later, Robbins, Rumsey and Mills published several intriguing theorems and conjectures about them \cite{millsrobbinsrumsey}, tying them to the study of plane partitions and leading to many later interesting developments, some of which are described, for example, in \cite{bressoud,proppmanyfaces}.

-Denote by $\asm_n$ the set of ASM's of order $n$.
-For a matrix $M\in\asm_n$, denote by $N_+(M)$ the number of its entries equal to $1$.
+Denote by $\asm_n$ the set of ASMs of order $n$.
+For a matrix $M\in \asm_n$, denote by~$N_+(M)$ the number of its entries equal to $1$.
 An important formula proved by Mills, Robbins and Rumsey states that

-This is sometimes referred to as the ``2-enumeration'' of ASM's.
-The reader may note that the right-hand side is equal to the number of domino tilings of $\aztec_n$ mentioned at the beginning of the introduction; indeed, a combinatorial explanation for \eqref{eq:dominomeasure} in terms of domino tilings was found by Elkies, Kuperberg, Larsen and Propp \cite{elkiesetal}.
-In Section \ref{sec-domino} we will say more about this connection and how to make use of it, but for now, we rewrite \eqref{eq:dominomeasure} more probabilistically as
+This is sometimes referred to as the ``2-enumeration'' of ASMs.
+The reader may note that the right-hand side is equal to the number of domino tilings of $\aztec_n$ mentioned at the beginning of the \hyperref[intro]{Introduction}; indeed, a combinatorial explanation for (\ref{eq:dominomeasure}) in terms of domino tilings was found by Elkies et al. \cite{elkiesetal}.
+In Section \ref{sec-domino} we will say more about this connection and how to make use of it, but for now, we rewrite (\ref {eq:dominomeasure}) more probabilistically as

-and consider this as the basis for defining a probability measure on $\asm_n$, which we call \bb{domino measure} (thus named since it is closely related to the uniform measure on domino tilings of $\aztec_n$; see Section \ref{sec-domino}), given by the expression
+and consider this as the basis for defining a probability measure on $\asm_n$, which we call \textit{domino measure} (thus named since it is closely related to the uniform measure on domino tilings of $\aztec _n$; see Section \ref{sec-domino}), given by the expression